eclipse-cyclonedds/cyclonedds-python/docs/manual/tools.ddsls.rst

 Domain participant id
 ^^^^^^^^^^^^^^^^^^^^^

-By default, the **ddsls** subscribes to the default domain (domain 0) and displays information of entities in that domain.
+By default, the **ddsls** subscribes to the default domain (domain 0 unless otherwise configured) and displays information of entities in that domain.
 However, if you want to view the entity information in another domain, you can use the option ``-- id`` to change the domain to which the **ddsls** subscribes.

 The ``--id`` option will set the id of the **ddsls** domain participant, allowing the **ddsls** to view entities in the domain you chooses.